-Of the many avenues open to digital marketing and customer communications, newsletters are the bedrock of forging and maintaining a solid relationship.
+Of the many approaches available for digital marketing and customer communications, email newsletters are the bedrock of forging and maintaining a solid relationship.
 A staple of Customer Relationship Management (CRM) long before digital marketing and the acronym it represents came along, newsletters were and are the bread and butter of consumer B2C, and are essential for B2B outreach.

 When the internet first arrived, text only emails quickly became a mainstay of digital content.
-Text emails saw brief improvement when the ability to include file attachments — a format that persists today, and the most likely path of malware infection — was enabled.
+Those first text emails saw brief improvement when the ability to include file attachments — a format that persists today, and the most likely path of malware infection — was enabled.
 But it wasn’t until the web spread its wings that newsletter formats escaped constraint to printed flyers, 11×17 brochure sheets, and one color grainy reproductions.

 As web site ownership grew, HTML formatting enabled communicators to offer vastly upscaled documents containing crisp graphics and multi-page copy content.
 Broadband, remote hosting of graphics, and HTML styling were the game changers that combined to transform how we communicate.

-It takes only a second to discover that, by and large, the message most likely originated from Constant Contact, and to then realize that the problem for marketeers using the popular service based on the need to deliver basic formatted HTML only to have their best efforts delivered with images missing is chronic.
-What’s worse, the failure to display is probably unknown to the client.
+It takes only a second to discover that, by and large, the message most likely originated from Constant Contact, and to then realize that the problem for marketeers using the popular service for delivering formatted HTML only to have their best creative efforts delivered with images missing is chronic.
+What’s worse, the failure to display is probably unknown to the sender.